-Darvas Box Theory and Strategy Guideline (PDF)
+Darvas Box Theory Guide (PDF)

 Darvas Box is a trading strategy originating from the professional trader and dancer Nicolas Darvas.
 Nicolas Darvas created this box theory while traveling, using only newspapers.
 Thanks to his DB, he reportedly transformed a few thousand dollars into two million dollars.
 The strategy consists of buying stocks that achieve new highs, and then, a box is drawn around the latest highs and lows, forming the famous Darvas Box.
 Accordingly, this provides investors with entry and exit points.